Who We Are

 Sara is a research coordinator who supports our participants for the Whole Baby Infant Siblings Study.
 She also helps with autonomic data collection and database creation and management for the study.
 Before joining TRANSCEND, she was a research assistant at MIT Media Lab helping to prepare a pilot study using the autonomic sensor now being used by TRANSCEND.

 Shantanu is a Research Fellow in our group.
 Currently he is working on multimodal modelling of neural systems to discover structure-function relationships.
 At the cellular level, his research focuses on understanding the role of calcium in brain energetics and metabolic-immune interactions among astrocytes and neurons in both healthy individuals and in persons with neurodevelopmental disorders, particularly autism.
 Before joining TRANSCEND, he was an Assistant Professor at the Indian Institute of Technology Delhi, New Delhi.

 Sheraz Khan, PhD

 Sheraz Khan is a postdoc in our group.
 He works on MEG methods, brain connectivity and MEG data analysis/processing.
 He has an MS in signal processing and a PhD in applied mathematics.
 Before joining us at MGH, he was a graduate student at Froedtert Hospital-Medical College of Wisconsin, Milwaukee, USA and Pitie Salpetriere Hospital, Paris, France.

 Coming all the way from California, Manuel is a research coordinator in our group.
 Before joining the TRANSCEND Team, he received his MA in clinical psychology at Cal State Dominguez Hills and his undergraduate degree in psychology at the University of California, Irvine.
-Manuel administers psychological and behavioral testing as well as provides support for our participants during the MEG, MRI, and PING studies.
+Manuel administers psychological and behavioral testing as well as provides support for our participants during the MEG and MRI studies.